CanInBad/BDCC_wiki/New-floors.md

 Inside the scene file, a floor is essentially a Node2D which instanced `res://Game/World/SubWorld.tscn` (will go into detail how to create such)

-Each floor is consist of rooms in 64 unit grids in both X and Y axis, if they're unaligned, on runtime it will automatically snap to nearest point in a grid\*
+Each floor is consists of rooms in 64 unit grids in both X and Y axis, if they're unaligned, on runtime it will automatically snap to the nearest point in a grid\*

-*\* its not exactly nearest point, please check [these lines](https://github.com/Alexofp/BDCC/blob/58885806c1bb8254ce250a56a08d241d5a106623/Game/World/World.gd#L169-L170)*
+*\* it's not exactly the nearest point, please check [these lines.](https://github.com/Alexofp/BDCC/blob/58885806c1bb8254ce250a56a08d241d5a106623/Game/World/World.gd#L169-L170)*

 ![Editor showcasing a floor with grid turned on](images/floor/mapEditing1.png)
 <center><sup>Editor showcasing a floor with grid turned on, added to make this article prettier :+1:</sup></center>

-A room is Node2D which instanced `res://Game/World/GameRoom.tscn` (will go into detail how to create such)
+A room is a Node2D which instanced `res://Game/World/GameRoom.tscn` (will go into detail how to create such)

-Each room must be assigned to **unique** ID, if 2 rooms have the same ID, whichever load last get rejected, this also applies to other floors.
+Each room must be assigned to **unique** ID, if 2 rooms have the same ID, whichever loads last get rejected, this also applies to other floors.
 This means that if you have a room that have the same ID as the other, the room that load last will disappear or crash the game entirely
-(as of 2024-05-16 - I, CanInBad, didn't check if crashes or not)
+(as of 2024-05-16 - I, CanInBad, didn't check if it cause crashes or not)

 A room can be configured a lot to do a lot of things, below image is an example
 <center><img src="images/floor/roomProperties.png" alt="A image showing properties in a room" width="35%"/></center>